marxandreadiane/CSMODEL-MCO1/README.md

 ## Research Question

-What are the key differences in expenditure allocation (e.g., food, education, utilities) across income groups?
+How can household spending behaviors be grouped based on expenditure allocation patterns, and how do these behavioral clusters relate to income levels?

 ## Phase 1 Deliverables